matrix-org/complement-crypto/TEST_HITLIST.md

 ### Key Verification: (Short Authentication String)
 - [ ] Happy case Alice <-> Bob key verification.
-- [ ] Happy case Alice <-> Bob key verification over federation.
 - [ ] Happy case Alice <-> Alice key verification (different devices).
 - [ ] A MITMed key fails key verification.
 - [ ] Repeat all of the above, but for QR code. (render QR code to png then rescan).
 - [ ] Repeat all of the above, but for Emoji representations of SAS.
 - [ ] Verification can be cancelled.
-- [ ] Verification can be cancelled over federation.

 ### Network connectivity
 Network connectivity tests are extremely time sensitive as retries are often using timeouts in clients.

 - [x] If a client cannot upload OTKs, it retries.
-- [ ] If a client cannot claim local OTKs, it retries.
-- [ ] If a client cannot claim remote OTKs, it retries.
+- [ ] If a client cannot claim OTKs, it retries.
 - [x] If a server cannot send device list updates over federation, it retries. https://github.com/matrix-org/complement/pull/695
 - [ ] If a client cannot query device keys for a user, it retries.
 - [ ] If a server cannot query device keys on another server, it retries.
 - [x] If a client cannot send a to-device msg, it retries.
 - [x] If a server cannot send a to-device msg to another server, it retries. https://github.com/matrix-org/complement/pull/694
-- [ ] Repeat all of the above, but restart the client|server after the initial connection failure.
-This checks that retries aren't just stored in memory but persisted to disk.

-### State Synchronisation:
+### State Synchronisation
-This refers to cases where the client has some state and wishes to synchronise it with the server but is interrupted from doing so in a terminal (SIGKILL) manner.
+This refers to cases where the client has some state and wishes to synchronise it with the server but is interrupted from doing so in a fatal (SIGKILL) manner.
 Clients MUST persist state they wish to synchronise to avoid state being regenerated and hence getting out-of-sync with server state.
 All of these tests require persistent storage on clients.
-Tests will typically intercept responses from the server and then send back an HTTP 504 to cause state synchronisation bugs, as from the server's perspective everything went through okay, but the client doesn't know that.
+These tests will typically intercept responses from the server and then SIGKILL the client.
+Upon restart, only if the client has persisted the new state _prior to uploading_ AND endpoints are idempotent (since the client will retry the operation) will state remain in sync.
+These tests aren't limited to clients, as servers also need to synchronise state over federation.

 - [x] If a client is terminated mid-way through uploading OTKs, it re-uploads the _same set_ of OTKs on startup.
 - [ ] If a client is terminated mid-way through uploading device keys, it re-uploads the _same set_ of device keys on startup.